Zika fever: Microcephaly and other infant disorders

-Zika virus was first identified in the late 1940s in Kampala, Uganda, Africa but was first confirmed in Brazil.
+Zika virus was first identified in the late 1940s in Kampala, Uganda, Africa, but was first confirmed in Brazil.
 Since it was first identified, Zika has been found in more than 27 countries and territories.
-Following the initial Zika outbreak in Northeastern Brazil in May 2015, physicians observed a very large surge of reports of infants born with microcephaly, with 20 times the number of expected cases.
-Many of these cases have since been confirmed, leading WHO officials to project that approximately 2,500 infants will be found to have born in Brazil with Zika-related microcephaly.
+Following the initial Zika outbreak in Northeastern Brazil in May 2015, physicians observed a tremendous surge of reports of infants born with microcephaly, with 20 times the number of expected cases.
+Many of these cases have since been confirmed, leading WHO officials to project that approximately 2,500 infants will be found to have been born in Brazil with Zika-related microcephaly.

 Proving that Zika causes these effects was difficult and complex for several reasons.
 For example, the effects on an infant might not be seen until months after the mother's initial infection, long after the time when Zika is easily detected in the body.
 In addition, research was needed to determine the mechanism by which Zika produced these effects.

-Since the initial outbreak, studies that use several different methods found evidence of a link, leading public health officials to conclude that it appears increasingly likely the virus is linked to microcephaly and miscarriage.
+Since the initial outbreak, studies that use several different methods have found evidence of a link, leading public health officials to conclude that it appears increasingly likely the virus is linked to microcephaly and miscarriage.
 On 1 February 2016, the World Health Organization declared recently reported clusters of microcephaly and other neurological disorders a Public Health Emergency of International Concern (PHEIC).
 On 8 March 2016, the WHO Committee reconfirmed that the association between Zika and neurological disorders is of global concern.

-The Zika virus was first linked with newborn microcephaly during the Brazil Zika virus outbreak.
+The Zika virus was first linked with newborn microcephaly during the Brazilian Zika virus outbreak.
 In 2015, there were 2,782 suspected cases of microcephaly compared with 147 in 2014 and 167 in 2013.
 Confirmation of many of the recent cases is pending, and it is difficult to estimate how many cases went unreported before the recent awareness of the risk of virus infections.

 In November 2015, the Zika virus was isolated in a newborn baby from the northeastern state of Ceará, Brazil, with microcephaly and other congenital disorders.
 The Lancet medical journal reported in January 2016 that the Brazilian Ministry of Health had confirmed 134 cases of microcephaly "believed to be associated with Zika virus infection" with an additional 2,165 cases in 549 counties in 20 states remaining under investigation.
 An analysis of 574 cases of microcephaly in Brazil during 2015 and the first week of 2016, reported in March 2016, found an association with maternal illness involving rash and fever during the first trimester of pregnancy.
 During this period, 12 Brazilian states reported increases of at least 3 standard deviations (SDs) in cases of microcephaly compared with 2000–14, with the northeastern states of Bahia, Paraíba and Pernambuco reporting increases of more than 20 SDs.